 It's 2196 and in the future, the World Economic Consortium controls nearly every facet of life as we know it.
-As a Silencer, you are an elite member of a private military force dedicated to providing covert problem solving for the WEC.
-You are considered an incorruptible soldier working for the greater good, but what happens when you discover that the side you are on is exactly what you were trained to fight against?
+As a Silencer, players are an elite member of a private military force dedicated to providing covert problem solving for the WEC.

 Crusader: No Remorse is an isometric action game developed by both Realtime Associates, Inc. and Origin Systems.
 The main designer was Tony Zurovec.

 The packaging for the game was notable for including a number of items created to enhance the player's immersion into the backstory regarding the world of Crusader.
 This was typical of many titles released for the the PC at the time, such as Maniac Mansion's inclusion of a mock-bulletin board poster or the newspaper that came with Alone in the Dark, before the practice became relegated to providing material for Collector's Editions.

 A manual titled "Anti-Terrorist Site Security" described the security features and enemies of the WEC within its fiction intended as an introduction for those working within the corporation.
 Another booklet, titled "Resistance Confidential", described the various weapons and dangers within the game from the rebel point of view.
 A newsletter was also included showing the news for the day, albeit from the WEC's perspective.

 The game was built with the same engine behind Ultima VIII, but was heavily modified for its debut as an action game.
 CG cinematics alongside live action cutscenes (as well as photographs of actors in their respective roles for use within the included booklets) were used to help detail the world.

 Assets in the game were not in true 3D.
 Instead, they were represented by meticulously animated 2D stills of 3D-rendered objects with a number of explosive and gory special effects similar to that of Diablo.